 #2 – Montreal Botanical Gardens

-A popular tourist attraction in Montreal, Jardin Botanique Montreal is one of the largest botanical gardens in the world.
+A popular place to visit in Montreal, Jardin Botanique Montreal is one of the largest botanical gardens in the world.
 With thousands of plant species and hundreds of bird species spread out across the 75-hectare grounds, the gardens offer a beautiful refuge from life in the city.

 With several themed gardens, from the teleporting Chinese and Japanese gardens to the tranquil Water and Shade gardens, you’ll be able to enjoy a unique, peaceful, and varied floristic journey.